lambdaclass/data_etudes/dont_bet_on_an_ev/README.md

 We cannot obtain the returns of a person going to the casino one hundred times in a row by calculating the average returns of a hundred people betting one time.
 This mistake of treating the ensemble returns as the average returns has been done repeatedly  in the social sciences.
 The problem does not lie within the expected value per se but with the interpretation we assign to it.

+It is importat to keep in mind that the growth factors 0.6 and 1.5 don't have anything special.
+We could use other growth factors, for example where no one goes bankrupt, and the ensemble average would still be different from the time average.
+The important thing here is the difference between ensemble and time average.

 The consequences of ommiting this in economics, psychology and game theory are enormous.
 Any conclusion that uses the ensemble average